 Q: Can I switch between limited and omniscient perspectives in the same story?

 A: Yes, but it's a risky move that can disrupt the reader's immersion if not handled carefully.
-Establish clear rules and signals for when the perspective is shifting, and ensure that these shifts serve a specific purpose in the story.
+Establish clear rules and signals for when the perspective is shifting, and check that these shifts serve a specific purpose in the story.

 Q: What is third-person objective?